Kiosec/Cracking/README.md

 , - upper case alpha characters
 % - numeric characters
 ^ - special characters including space
+2 - the first number is the minimum length of the generated password 2 - the second number is the maximum length of the generated password 01234abc - is the character set to use to generate the passwords -o list.txt - saves the output to the 3digits.txt file

 #Example 01:
-kiosec@cyberlab$crunch 2 2 01234abcd -o crunch.txt
+kiosec@cyberlab$  crunch 2 2 01234abcd -o crunch.txt
 kiosec@cyberlab$ cat crunch.txt
 00
 ..